epandurski/swaptacular.github.io/_posts/2023-09-02-under-the-hood-payments-web-api.md

 cases.

-In this post I will talk about the server Web API that currency holders' client applications use to communicate with the [creditors agent nodes](/overview/).
+In this post I will talk about the server Web API that currency holders' client applications use to communicate with [creditors agent nodes](/overview/).

 <!--more-->

-Many currency holders (aka creditors) would need to use the services of more than one creditors agent nodes.
+Many currency holders (aka creditors) would need to use the services of more than one creditors agent node.
 For this reason, interoperability between different currency holder client applications, and different creditors agent servers is very important.
 To facilitate this interoperability, Swaptacular recommends every creditors agent node to implement the [Payments Web API